-We recommend starting with three personas, although you can do more if you like.
-Consider how these people talk, the words they use, the challenges they face, how they express themselves.
-What publications do they read?
+Your brand should always be genuine and authentic, but it needs to communicate in a way that connects with your target customers.
+Consider how these people talk, the words they use, the challenges they face, how they express themselves, etc. What publications do they read?
 What do their Twitter feeds look like?
 What’s their sense of humor?
-Your job isn’t to regurgitate what they do, but to help you find a voice that they can relate to.
+These influences might help you find a voice they relate to.

 3) Quiz Your Team